huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the AS configuration.
-  If omitted, the `region` argument of the provider is used.
+  If omitted, the provider-level region will be used.
 Changing this will create a new resource.

 * `scaling_configuration_name` - (Required, String, ForceNew) Specifies the AS configuration name.
   The name contains only letters, digits, underscores (_), and hyphens (-), and cannot exceed 64 characters.